 - Brainstorm places you would love to see.

-- Research when is the best time to go to each place.
+- Research when is the best time to go.

 Brainstorm